jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

    - Try animating position, opacity, and scale

 Your goal is to explore—not perfect—your editing.
+Your test video should be 30-60 seconds long and should be the result of following all of the tutorials above and showcasing the tools learnt such as keyframe animation, text, multiple layers, effects, and transitions.

 ➡️ Export your test video as an **MP4**
 📄 **Filename:** `Lastname-Name-TestVideo.mp4`